zubayer077/MultiGet/README.md

 or

 	./app.js -o 384MB.jar -s 2 -c 3 http://028eed10.bwtest-aws.pravala.com/384MB.jar

 A filename set by -o will be downloaded.
-If -o is not set a filename 'default' will be downloaded in the same folder where app.js is.
+If -o is not set, a filename 'default' will be downloaded in the same folder where app.js is.

 ## Contribute